theprogrammerashi/Gt_aihackathon/README.md

 GT Creative Studio: The Auto-Creative Engine

-Tagline: An enterprise-grade multimodal pipeline that ingests raw brand assets and autonomously synthesizes high-fidelity ad campaigns (Copy + Imagery) in under 60 seconds.
+An enterprise-grade multimodal pipeline that ingests raw brand assets and autonomously synthesizes high-fidelity ad campaigns in a min .

-1. The Problem (Real World Scenario)
+1. The Problem

 Context: In the AdTech ecosystem, "Creative Fatigue" is the #1 killer of campaign performance.
 Marketing teams spend 80% of their time manually resizing images and tweaking copy for A/B tests, leaving little room for strategy.